A look at COVID-19 vaccinations in Canada on Thursday, May 6, 2021

 Please note that Newfoundland and Labrador, P.E.I., Nova Scotia, New Brunswick and the territories typically do not report on a daily basis.

-Newfoundland and Labrador is reporting 20,902 new vaccinations administered over the past seven days for a total of 188,204 doses given.
+Newfoundland and Labrador is reporting 18,126 new vaccinations administered over the past seven days for a total of 188,204 doses given.
 The province has administered doses at a rate of 359.421 per 1,000.
 In the province, 1.85 per cent (9,676) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Newfoundland and Labrador for a total of 209,050 doses delivered so far.
-The province has received enough of the vaccine to give 40 per cent of its population a single dose.
-The province has used 90.03 per cent of its available vaccine supply.
+There were 35,880 new vaccines delivered to Newfoundland and Labrador for a total of 244,930 doses delivered so far.
+The province has received enough of the vaccine to give 47 per cent of its population a single dose.
+The province has used 76.84 per cent of its available vaccine supply.

-P.E.I. is reporting 6,208 new vaccinations administered over the past seven days for a total of 56,104 doses given.
-The province has administered doses at a rate of 353.681 per 1,000.
-In the province, 6.71 per cent (10,648) of the population has been fully vaccinated.
-There were zero new vaccines delivered to P.E.I. for a total of 64,335 doses delivered so far.
-The province has received enough of the vaccine to give 41 per cent of its population a single dose.
-The province has used 87.21 per cent of its available vaccine supply.
+P.E.I. is reporting 3,556 new vaccinations administered over the past seven days for a total of 56,758 doses given.
+The province has administered doses at a rate of 357.803 per 1,000.
+In the province, 6.78 per cent (10,750) of the population has been fully vaccinated.
+There were 12,390 new vaccines delivered to P.E.I. for a total of 76,725 doses delivered so far.
+The province has received enough of the vaccine to give 48 per cent of its population a single dose.
+The province has used 73.98 per cent of its available vaccine supply.

-Nova Scotia is reporting 41,012 new vaccinations administered over the past seven days for a total of 334,775 doses given.
-The province has administered doses at a rate of 343.043 per 1,000.
-In the province, 3.78 per cent (36,858) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Nova Scotia for a total of 388,450 doses delivered so far.
-The province has received enough of the vaccine to give 40 per cent of its population a single dose.
-The province has used 86.18 per cent of its available vaccine supply.
+Nova Scotia is reporting 43,096 new vaccinations administered over the past seven days for a total of 347,283 doses given.
+The province has administered doses at a rate of 355.86 per 1,000.
+In the province, 3.83 per cent (37,346) of the population has been fully vaccinated.
+There were 62,150 new vaccines delivered to Nova Scotia for a total of 450,600 doses delivered so far.
+The province has received enough of the vaccine to give 46 per cent of its population a single dose.
+The province has used 77.07 per cent of its available vaccine supply.

-New Brunswick is reporting 26,380 new vaccinations administered over the past seven days for a total of 279,259 doses given.
-The province has administered doses at a rate of 358.006 per 1,000.
-In the province, 3.61 per cent (28,188) of the population has been fully vaccinated.
-There were zero new vaccines delivered to New Brunswick for a total of 310,995 doses delivered so far.
-The province has received enough of the vaccine to give 40 per cent of its population a single dose.
-The province has used 89.8 per cent of its available vaccine supply.
+New Brunswick is reporting 27,943 new vaccinations administered over the past seven days for a total of 285,000 doses given.
+The province has administered doses at a rate of 365.366 per 1,000.
+In the province, 3.70 per cent (28,847) of the population has been fully vaccinated.
+There were 62,820 new vaccines delivered to New Brunswick for a total of 373,815 doses delivered so far.
+The province has received enough of the vaccine to give 48 per cent of its population a single dose.
+The province has used 76.24 per cent of its available vaccine supply.

-Ontario is reporting 132,603 new vaccinations administered for a total of 5,599,723 doses given.
-The province has administered doses at a rate of 381.217 per 1,000.
-In the province, 2.59 per cent (381,123) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Ontario for a total of 6,635,725 doses delivered so far.
+Ontario is reporting 141,038 new vaccinations administered for a total of 5,740,761 doses given.
+The province has administered doses at a rate of 390.818 per 1,000.
+In the province, 2.62 per cent (384,589) of the population has been fully vaccinated.
+There were 420,690 new vaccines delivered to Ontario for a total of 7,056,415 doses delivered so far.
+The province has received enough of the vaccine to give 48 per cent of its population a single dose.
+The province has used 81.36 per cent of its available vaccine supply.

+Manitoba is reporting 9,485 new vaccinations administered for a total of 519,507 doses given.
+The province has administered doses at a rate of 377.273 per 1,000.
+In the province, 5.41 per cent (74,435) of the population has been fully vaccinated.
+There were 110,170 new vaccines delivered to Manitoba for a total of 686,160 doses delivered so far.
+The province has received enough of the vaccine to give 50 per cent of its population a single dose.
+The province has used 75.71 per cent of its available vaccine supply.

+Saskatchewan is reporting 10,195 new vaccinations administered for a total of 480,910 doses given.
+The province has administered doses at a rate of 407.843 per 1,000.
+In the province, 3.85 per cent (45,419) of the population has been fully vaccinated.
+There were 39,980 new vaccines delivered to Saskatchewan for a total of 542,935 doses delivered so far.
+The province has received enough of the vaccine to give 46 per cent of its population a single dose.
+The province has used 88.58 per cent of its available vaccine supply.

+Alberta is reporting 37,907 new vaccinations administered for a total of 1,732,582 doses given.
+The province has administered doses at a rate of 393.586 per 1,000.
+In the province, 7.00 per cent (308,027) of the population has been fully vaccinated.
+There were 228,150 new vaccines delivered to Alberta for a total of 2,002,215 doses delivered so far.
 The province has received enough of the vaccine to give 45 per cent of its population a single dose.
-The province has used 84.39 per cent of its available vaccine supply.
+The province has used 86.53 per cent of its available vaccine supply.

-Manitoba is reporting 8,081 new vaccinations administered for a total of 510,022 doses given.
-The province has administered doses at a rate of 370.385 per 1,000.
-In the province, 5.38 per cent (74,056) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Manitoba for a total of 575,990 doses delivered so far.
-The province has received enough of the vaccine to give 42 per cent of its population a single dose.
-The province has used 88.55 per cent of its available vaccine supply.

-Saskatchewan is reporting 9,968 new vaccinations administered for a total of 470,715 doses given.
-The province has administered doses at a rate of 399.197 per 1,000.
-In the province, 3.83 per cent (45,193) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Saskatchewan for a total of 502,955 doses delivered so far.
-The province has received enough of the vaccine to give 43 per cent of its population a single dose.
-The province has used 93.59 per cent of its available vaccine supply.

-Alberta is reporting 26,220 new vaccinations administered for a total of 1,694,675 doses given.
-The province has administered doses at a rate of 384.974 per 1,000.
-In the province, 6.94 per cent (305,511) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Alberta for a total of 1,774,065 doses delivered so far.
-The province has received enough of the vaccine to give 40 per cent of its population a single dose.
-The province has used 95.52 per cent of its available vaccine supply.

 The Northwest Territories are reporting zero new vaccinations administered for a total of 48,007 doses given.
 The territory has administered doses at a rate of 1,064.009 per 1,000.
 In the territory, 48.04 per cent (21,674) of the population has been fully vaccinated.
 There were zero new vaccines delivered to the Northwest Territories for a total of 58,800 doses delivered so far.
 The territory has received enough of the vaccine to give 130 per cent of its population a single dose.
 The territory has used 81.64 per cent of its available vaccine supply.